surma/surma.dev/content/things/compile-js.md

 `JSObject` is implemented as a list of key-value pairs.
-While a hash map would also have been feasible (and potentially faster), JS actually specifies that the order in which properties are created on an object must be preserved when iterating over them.
+While a hash map would also have been feasible (and potentially faster), JS actually specifies that the order in which properties are added on an object must be preserved and replicated when iterating over them.
 Also, I got stuck trying to make my `JSValue` work as a key with `std::map`.

 ```cpp
 class JSObject {